dmacjam/dmacjam.github.io/_pages/home.md

 Experience in software engineering, machine learning research, education and e-commerce.
 Jakub is Forbes 30 under 30 in the category of Science and Education.
 <br><br>
-Research-oriented approach: with publications in top-tier conferences such as EMNLP, ACL, EACL, RecSys, and NeurIPS.
+Research-oriented approach: with publications in top-tier conferences such as EMNLP, ACL, RecSys, and NeurIPS.
 Received ETH AI Center Fellowship (<4% acceptance rate) and research grants in value over 100 000 CHF.
 Advised by <a href="https://inf.ethz.ch/people/person-detail.MjYyNzc4.TGlzdC8zMDQsLTg3NDc3NjI0MQ==.html" target="_blank">Prof. Mrinmaya Sachan</a> and <a href="https://gess.ethz.ch/en/the-department/people/person-detail.MjI4ODQy.TGlzdC81MTMsNjE4MTIwODY=.html" target="_blank">Prof. Manu Kapur</a>.
 <br><br>
 Applied research: as a machine learning engineer and senior staff machine learning engineer in one of the fastest-growing startups in Europe (which was <a href="https://techcrunch.com/2021/01/26/bloomreach-raises-150m-on-900m-valuation-and-acquires-exponea/" target="_blank">acquired by Bloomreach</a> in 2021).
 Responsible for building large-scale machine learning training and inference pipelines from scratch for a product recommender system platform used by hundreds of clients.
 <br><br>